Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 ### For anything more complex
 - Text Asphelite on [Kapps Discord](https://kapps.kutu.ru/discord/)
-- This is pretty self explanatory but I wont be able to help everyone installing this.
+- This is guide pretty self explanatory but I'll try my best to help you.

 ## How It Works